rikba/OpenLiDARMap/README.md

 ## Limitations

-* The reference map has to be in the .pcd format
-* Detailed instructions on how to create refrence maps is missing
+* Detailed instructions on how to create refrence maps are missing
-* Move to nanobind

 ## Acknowledgement